Reza Pahlavi: Relationships and marriage

-According to a People article published in 1978, Pahlavi dated a "blond, blue-eyed Swedish model he met in Rome".
+According to a People article published in 1978, Pahlavi dated a "blonde, blue-eyed Swedish model he met in Rome."
 The same publication also reported that he lived with his girlfriend in Lubbock, Texas.
 As of 1980, he had an Egyptian girlfriend who was a student of The American University in Cairo, reportedly "closely guarded" by bodyguards.

-Pahlavi began a relationship with Yasmine Etemad-Amini in 1985.
-They married on June 12, 1986, in Greenwich, Connecticut; he was 25 and she was 17.
-The couple have three daughters: Noor (born 3 April 1992), Iman (born 12 September 1993), and Farah (born 17 January 2004).
+Pahlavi began courting Yasmine Etemad-Amini around 1985.
+They married on 12 June 1986, in Greenwich, Connecticut; he was 25 and she was 17.
+The couple have three daughters: Noor Zahra (born 3 April 1992), Iman Laya (born 12 September 1993), and Farah Mitra (born 17 January 2004).
+Iman married Jewish American businessman Bradley Sherman, head of partnerships at the delivery drone company Matternet, in 2025.

-In 2004, Pahlavi was named the "unofficial godfather" of Princess Louise of Belgium, the eighth granddaughter of King Albert II of the Belgians.
+In 2004, Pahlavi was named the "unofficial godfather" of Princess Louise of Belgium, the eighth granddaughter of King Albert II of Belgium.

-Hobbies

-Pahlavi was a keen football player and spectator.
-He was a fan of the capital's football club Esteghlal, then known as Taj (lit.
-'Crown'), and his support was even televised by the National Iranian Radio and Television.
-The club performed in annual rallies organized on his birthday, identifying the club with the Pahlavi regime.

-In 1981, UPI reported that Pahlavi attended the elite Gueziro Club in Cairo to watch tennis and was occasionally seen in discotheques at hotels in the vicinity of the Nile.
+During the 1980s, he had lived in Morocco and in Paris before settling in Great Falls in suburban Virginia.
+In 1996, he became a resident of Potomac, Maryland and was still referred to as such in October 2025, despite reports that he had sold his Maryland house by July 2025 and moved to Paris.

 Religious beliefs

-When interviewed about religion, Pahlavi said, "That's a private matter, but if you must know, I am, of course, by education and conviction, a Shia Muslim.
+Pahlavi is a Shia Muslim.
+When interviewed about religion in 2009, Pahlavi said, "That's a private matter, but if you must know, I am, of course, by education and conviction, a Shia Muslim.
 I am very much a man of faith."
-Iranian writer Reza Bayegan also notes that Crown Prince Reza is alleged "deeply attached" to his Muslim faith.
-He has performed the Hajj (pilgrimage) to Mecca.

-On April 6, 2024, Prince Reza Pahlavi and Princess Yasmine Pahlavi visited the Bhandara Atash Kadeh Zoroastrian temple in Houston, Texas, and actively participated in the Yasna ceremony.
-During his visit, Reza Pahlavi stated "Zoroastrianism is intertwined with Iranian history and civilization.
+On 6 April 2024, Prince Reza Pahlavi and Princess Yasmine Pahlavi visited the Bhandara Atash Kadeh Zoroastrian temple in Houston, Texas, and actively participated in the Yasna ceremony.
+During his visit, Reza Pahlavi stated:

+Zoroastrianism is intertwined with Iranian history and civilization.
 Yasmine and I visited the Zoroastrian fire temple in Houston to honor this indigenous Iranian faith and show solidarity with our Zoroastrian compatriots and the Parsi community.
 Zoroastrianism, this ancient Iranian faith, has had a critical role in the development and progress of our great civilization.
-And I am convinced that its influence will only continue to grow as we see among our youth today."
+And I am convinced that its influence will only continue to grow as we see among our youth today.